 Image showing debris accumulated near the coast of Yamada, Japan following the tsunami.
 The debris has dispersed since this image was taken (Credit: U.S. Navy Pacific fleet).

-Scientists are relying on computer models to predict the path of the debris, but models can only assume general direction and timing.
-Since winds and ocean currents constantly change, it is very difficult to predict an exact date and location for the arrival of any debris on U.S. coasts without more information.
+Scientists are relying on computer models to predict where the remaining debris is located today, but models can only assume general direction and timing.
+Since winds and ocean currents constantly change, and debris often sinks and breaks apart, it is very difficult to predict an exact date and location for the arrival of any debris on U.S. coasts without more information.